collectionsasdata/collectionsasdata.github.io/_posts/2018-09-13-haveyouusedit.md

 Always Already Computational: Collections as Data is drawing to a close!

 If you've used anything from the project we'd love to hear about it.
-Have you used the Santa Barbara Statement on Collections as Data?
-The personas?
-The facets?
+Have you used the [**Santa Barbara Statement on Collections as Data**](https://collectionsasdata.github.io/statement/)?
+The [**personas**](https://collectionsasdata.github.io/personas/)?
+The [**facets**](https://collectionsasdata.github.io/facets/)?
 Has the project helped support any actions in your local, regional, or larger professional context?
 For example, a change in workflows, an influence on strategic directions, contributing to external funding effort, development of workshops, (re)defining roles and responsibilities?

 Any and all responses are welcome.